 In the end of the year 2020, an audiovisual installation “Gold mountain” will be presented in front of the Vita building.

 You can see the Vita building plan form here.

 Narva rd 29

-Astra (Latin: a star – represents the relentless pursuit and achievment of goals) is the latest addition to the university.
-This buildin is symbolized by laboratories.
+Astra (Latin: a star – represents the relentless pursuit and achievement of goals) This building is symbolised by laboratories.
 For example, there are psychology laboratories, computer laboratories, laboratories of spectrometry, chromatography, cell biology and biochemistry.
 In the future, scientists also plan to carry out research work in soil laboratories.
 The building supports the development needs of the institutes dealing with unique research topics and creates an environment that allows synergy between researchers.
 The building was designed by Ignar Fjuk and completed in 2012.

 |Rävala bvd 10

 The Tallinn University Academic Library (officially abbreviated TLÜ AR) is a research library established in April 1946 as the Central Library for the Estonian Academy of Sciences of the Estonian SSR.
 Since 2003, it has been the TLU libary.
 The oldest books in our collection date back to the 16th century.

 The library is home to over 2.6 million items, with 76 000 items in reserve.
 In addition, the library offers access to electronic resources.

 In the old town buildings, we house the Archaeological Research Collection.
 The buildings also host the employee offices, laboratories and the archaeological museum.